Contact Us

 The AEC has played an important role in the assessment and accreditation of ambulance education programs and professional practice.

-Following the introduction of the national registration for paramedics in Australia, the role of AEC’s Paramedic Education Program Accreditation Scheme (PEPAS) has changed.
+Following the introduction of the national registration for paramedics in Australia and New Zealand, the role of CAA’s Paramedic Education Program Accreditation Scheme (PEPAS) has changed.

-The AEC will continue to coordinate and improve information exchange on matters relevant to training and ongoing professional development with a shift in focus to the growing interest in post graduate education.
+The AEC continues to coordinate and improve information exchange on matters relevant to training and ongoing professional development of under-graduate programs, and looks with growing interest at the post graduate education.

-The newly established Australasian Council of Paramedicine Deans has a place on the Committee to ensure that services’ educational leads have direct access to the education sector.
+The newly established Australasian Council of Paramedicine Deans has a place on the Committee to ensure that services’ educational leads have direct access to the education sector, allowing for ongoing communication and valuable relationships.

-The Clinical Forum provides opportunities for Medical Directors and Clinical Managers of member services and on occasion, other specialists in the pre-hospital sector, to consider clinical matters relevant to the provision of quality ambulance services and also provide recommendations as requested by the CAA Board.
+This committee provides opportunities for Medical Directors and Clinical Managers of member services in the pre-hospital sector, to consider clinical matters relevant to the provision of quality ambulance services and provide recommendations as requested by the CAA Board.

-The Forum supports sharing of clinical research across all jurisdictions and encourages extensive collaboration.
+The committee supports sharing of clinical research across all jurisdictions and encourages extensive collaboration amongst CAA member services as well as external partners such as universities etc.

-The Emergency Management Forum provides advice to the CAA Board on issues including the impact on resources, national standards and technical advice related to emergency management.
+The Emergency Management Committee provides advice to the CAA Board on issues including the impact on resources, national standards and technical advice related to emergency management.

 It considers the role of ambulance services in major emergencies and seeks to ensure the implementation of lessons learned from significant incidents, such as the introduction of a national standard triage tag system for emergencies.